Mentoring One Another: Thriving Spiritually in Academia

 These eight chapters combine topical Bible studies with readings and excerpts from respected Christian scholars.
-Together they encourage academics at all levels to emulate Jesus Christ, as their minds are being renewed by His words.
-He is the ultimate source of all wisdom, truth and love-the only enduring hope for the university and the world.
-Mentoring One Another is a relational discipleship experience which includes elements of co-learning, mutual support and respect, either in a one-on-one or small group context.
-The breadth and depth of each chapter can be tailored to any maturity level-from grounding new believers to building fruitful disciples of Jesus out of those who've known Him for decades.
+Together, they encourage academics at all levels to emulate Jesus Christ, as their minds are being renewed by his words.
+The breadth and depth of each chapter can be tailored to any maturity level-from grounding new believers to building fruitful disciples of Jesus out of those who've known him for decades.
 Whether your desire is to mentor or to be mentored spiritually, this should be a valuable resource and guide.

 Discount Tier Structure